 Programs, Products and Services

-A. Reviewing historical and current trends will help you in determining your attrition rates.
+A: Reviewing historical and current trends will help you in determining your attrition rates.
 If your attrition rates fall below expectations, renegotiate your contract.
 Work with the hotelier on negotiable areas.
-The articles, The Economy and Attrition: How AMCs Can Best Plan and Fearing Attrition? and Throw an Unconference to Fill the Rooms, offer some strategies on dealing with attrition rates.
+The articles, Avoiding and Surviving Hotel Attrition Penalties, The Economy and Attrition: How AMCs Can Best Plan and Fearing Attrition? and Throw an Unconference to Fill the Rooms, offer some strategies on dealing with attrition rates.

 Q: How do I determine pricing for my products and services, and evaluate my programs?

-A: The articles When the Price Isn't Right and Are Your Programs Worthwhile? are two resources that will help you with pricing your products and services and evaluating them.
+A: The articles Pricing Along Your Accelerant Curve, Perspectives on Association Pricing, When the Price Isn't Right and Are Your Programs Worthwhile? are resources that will help you with pricing your products and services and evaluating them.
 The Sample Program Evaluation Form will be useful during your evaluative process.

 Q: How do I develop a strategy for social media in my organization?

 A: Not-for-profits are adopting social media as a way to recruit and retain members, market their products and services, solicit contributions, and recruit volunteers.
-The articles, People First: The Key to Social Media Strategy, Struggling With Social Media?
-Here's Why, Social Media Study Shows Most Associations Getting on Board and the Social Media Supplement: Associations Now, November 2007, give insight on the challenges facing organizations as they develop social media policies and procedures.
+The articles, Mission Possible: A Social Media Strategy in Six Weeks, 8 Steps to Streamline Your Social Media Strategy, Create Social Media Policies With Purpose, and Legal Risks of Social Media, give insight on the challenges facing organizations as they develop social media policies and procedures.
 Reaping Benefits From Social Media: Conversations With CEOs and Social Media Tools and Resources (for members only) can jumpstart your social media initiatives by justifying a return on investment and setting policies to take your organization to the next level of engagement.